 On my way to work this morning, I noticed a new burger restaurant being constructed.
 As a self-professed burger enthousiast, my first reaction was one of sheer happiness.
 My most favourite burger place, Roxor, recently moved from just around the corner of my work to a few blocks away, so I was positively surprised to see a new restaurant open up close by.
 This feeling of joy, however, quickly gave way to the thought: “Really?
 Another burger restaurant in Bratislava?”

 Over the past years I have visited most corners of Slovakia.
 Surprisingly enough, however, the High Tatras remains still very elusive to me.
-I have visited the obvious places like Štrbské Pleso, but other than that I haven't seen much of this gorgeous region.
-I therefore got very enthousiastic when my in-laws proposed to spend a long weekend in Lučivná, in the Ždiar region.
+I have visited the obvious places like Štrbské Pleso and some of the bigger cities the foot of the mountains, but other than that I haven't seen much of this gorgeous region.
+I therefore got very enthousiastic when my in-laws proposed to spend a long weekend in the north of Slovakia, with visits to the Chodník korunami stromov in Bachledova Dolina, the castle of Stará Ľubovňa and its skanzen museum and the small village of Lučivná.

 As a foreigner living in Slovakia, how much should I actually care about what is going on in this country, whether it is a political crisis as seen in the last months or something altogether different?
 Do I bare any responsibility for the future of this country, or is this rather a fight reserved for Slovaks alone?